 Q: How do you value home contents?

-A: Traditionally, most people just make their own estimate, but the evidence suggests that most people underestimate¹.
+A: Traditionally, most people just make their own estimate, but the research suggests that underinsurance is common in Australia¹.

-The good news is that there are calculators available to help you estimate the replacement value of your buildings and/or contents, visit <link to COTA website calculators> and use our Home Buildings and/or Home Contents replacement calculators.
+The good news is that there are calculators available to help you estimate the replacement value of your buildings and/or contents, visit and use our Home Buildings and/or Home Contents replacement calculators.

 Taking photos of each room can be useful to provide proof of value and ownership at claim time.
 Over the years you may have accumulated more than you think!

-Q: What happens if home or contents are under insured?
+Q: What happens if home or contents are insured for less than the actual value?

-For example, if you insure your contents for $50,000 and they are all damaged and they cost $100,000 to replace in a total loss event, insurers may only pay the $50,000 that you are insured for.
+For example, if you insure your contents for $50,000 and it is damaged in its entirety and the cost is $100,000 to replace in a total loss event, insurers may only pay the $50,000 that you are insured for.

-The key value of insurance is to protect from unexpected events like fire or theft and return you to your previous state.
-This is only possible if the appropriate level of cover is maintained as your lifestyle changes over time.
+The key value of insurance is to cover you from unexpected events like fire or theft and return you to your previous state.
+This is only possible if the appropriate level of cover is maintained.

 The annual renewal of your insurance policy is a good reminder to review and update your home contents inventory, and make sure your amount insured is adequate to meet your needs.